apointa/apointa.github.io/content/authors/admin/_index.md

 Previously, I did my bachelor's and master's studies in Computer Science at the Technical University of Vienna.

 My research is currently in the field of **Uncertainty Estimation** for Machine Learning Models, especially for **Deep Learning** Models and in the context of **Time Series**.
-Motivated by my previous studies (I did a fair amount of Symbolic AI in my bachelor's and master's) and my side study (Economics), I am also generally interested in Neuro-Symbolic approaches and their applications in economics/finance.
+Motivated by my previous studies (I did a fair amount of Symbolic AI in my bachelor's and master's) and my side study (Economics), I am also generally interested in Neuro-Symbolic approaches and in applications in economics/finance.

 I have also some experience as professional Software Developer and I believe that readable code is as important as readable papers.